esphome/esphome-docs/guides/made_for_esphome.rst

  - Your ESPHome configuration is open source
  - Users should be able to apply updates if your project sells ready-made devices
  - Your product name cannot contain **ESPHome** except in the case of *ending with* **for ESPHome**

+When your project matches all requirements of the Made for ESPHome program, you can apply for permission to carry the logo by emailing esphome@nabucasa.com

 Logos
 -----